Graduate School Handbook Part 4 - Registration

 PGR4.6.3 Responsibilities of the Faculty Research Degrees Committees:

-- When considering approval of changes to registration (change of mode of attendance, suspension from studies, extension of registration period), the FRDC will act fairly and consistently when making decisions based on the information and evidence provided;
+- When considering approval of changes to registration (change of mode of attendance, suspension from studies, extension of registration period), or extension of individual progress milestone deadlines, the FRDC will act fairly and consistently when making decisions based on the information and evidence provided;

 - When considering requests for a suspension of studies, the FRDC must consider whether it is likely that the PGR will be able to complete the project after the proposed period of suspension;